datastax/ruby-driver/README.md

 Execution profiles allow you to group various execution options into a 'profile' and you reference the desired profile at execution time.
 Get the scoop [here](http://docs.datastax.com/en/developer/ruby-driver/3.1/features/basics/execution_profiles).

-See the [changelog](https://github.com/datastax/ruby-driver/blob/master/CHANGELOG.md) for more information on all changes in this version and past versions.

 ## What's new in v3.0